lutraconsulting/qgis-moor-tools-plugin/README.md

 ## Configuration

-Moor Tools can be configured from within QGIS via Plugins Menu > Moor Tools > Configure Moor Tools.
+Tools can be configured from within QGIS via Plugins Menu > Project and Template Selector > Configure Project and Template Selector.

 ![](Images/moor_tools_config.png)